-Cobalt are currently contributing to more than 20 research projects
+Cobalt are currently contributing to more than 30 research projects

-We have also developed a research MRI facility on the campus of the Queen Elizabeth Hospital in Birmingham.
+We have developed a new research MRI facility on the campus of the Queen Elizabeth Hospital in Birmingham.
 This new imaging centre will support the Institute of Translational Medicine with numerous research studies, working with Birmingham Health Partners, a partnership between University Hospitals Birmingham NHS Foundation Trust, the University of Birmingham and Birmingham Children's Hospital NHS Trust.

-All of our dementia and oncology projects contribute to our over-arching research strategy of further developing our highly regarded, research active, organisation.
-This encourages interdisciplinary working between researchers and staff both within and beyond Cobalt, across the whole health community, with industry and with potential academic partners, for the benefit of our patients.
+All of our dementia and oncology projects contribute to our overarching research strategy of further developing our highly regarded, research-active, organisation.
+This encourages interdisciplinary working between researchers and staff both within and beyond Cobalt, across the whole health community with industry and with potential academic partners, for the benefit of our patients.